Abedmuh/express-auth-asset/README.md

 - nodemon = tools for dev, easy to npm run
 - faker = generate data

-### list of unsolved problem
+# list of unsolved problem

 - MultiRole Feature
 as its name, in this project implanning every user has tier role. some user can access feature and some user cant access feature
 - Data seeder
 create dummy data
-- Advance Error Handling

 ### list of unsolved feature

-- Unit Test
 - Caching
 - Message Broker